hiddenSymmetries/simsopt/docs/source/optimizable.rst

     # or
     curve = Optimizable.from_file('curve.json')

-To save multiple simsopt objects use ``save`` function implemented in simsopt.
+To save multiple simsopt objects use the ``save`` function implemented in simsopt.

 .. code-block::